Original Submitted Documents

 November 2020 - Development Team Reengaged the DRP

-- Development team reached out to DRP seeking to reengage the process and requested what was needed to do so.
+- Development Team (which now includes Clay Cove Capital) reached out to DRP seeking to reengage the process and requested what was needed to do so.

 December 2020 - DRP Reiterated Previously Unmet Requests